Evan-nel/esp_gps/README.md

-# 🌍 GPS Map Project
+# 🌍 ESP32 Portable GPS

 **Note:** As of now, the project has only been tested in an emulator environment.